-S39 Robots using compressed gas as the propellant for projectiles must not have an acceleration length (defined as the lineal length of the barrel that can provide acceleration to projectiles) exceeding 200 mm.

-S40 Except Aerial and Sentry, robot Launching Mechanism must stably launch projectiles.
+- S39 Robots using compressed gas as the propellant for projectiles must not have an acceleration length (defined as the lineal length of the launching mechanism that can provide acceleration to projectiles) exceeding 200 mm. - S40 Except Aerial and Sentry, robots' Launching Mechanisms must stably launch projectiles.